-Bootstrap includes a responsive, mobile first fluid grid system that appropriately scales up to 12 columns as the device or viewport size increases.
+Bootstrap includes a responsive, mobile-first flexbox grid system to build layouts of all shapes and sizes.
+It appropriately scales up to 12 columns as the device or viewport size increases.

 How It Works

 Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
 First, rows are placed within a .container (fixed-width) or .container-fluid (full-width) for proper alignment and padding.

 Use rows to create horizontal groups of columns.

 Then, content is placed within columns.
 Columns are immediate children of rows.